 We were appointed at Stage 3 of the project to carry out noise assessments and design acoustic insulation for the apartments.
 Our brief was to follow the National Planning Policy Framework and the policies of the Oxford Local Plan (2001-2016), part of which was to restrict mechanical ventilation plant noise.
 We visited the site during the day and at night, carrying out synchronised measurements of road traffic noise at street level and from the upper floors.

-Working alongside CBG Consultants and architects FJMT Studio, we established the level of work required to upgrade the sound insulation between the restaurant and flats above.
+Working alongside CBG Consultants, FJMT Studio and Donald Insall Associates, we established the level of work required to upgrade the sound insulation between the restaurant and flats above.
 Our solutions included recommending high rated acoustic glazing to help reduce noise from the main high street and an upgrade to separating constructions in order to meet the latest building regulation requirements.

 With these design elements now in place and The Ivy restaurant open for business, this part of Oxford’s high street has taken another step in its long history.